RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
 3.0.0.4.374.40 (xx-xxx-2014)
+   This version isn't available for the RT-N16 as support for the SDK5 platform is currently broken in the latest GPL sources.

    - NEW: Added OpenDNS Family Shield support to DNSFilter
    - NEW: Added support for up to three user-defined servers to DNSFilter
    - NEW: Added option to force DNSfilter clients to always use the DNS